RicRicho/safegen-docs/README.md

-# safegen-docs
+# SafeGen Documentation

-Public documentation for SafeGen (API, setup, usage)
+Welcome to the official documentation for SafeGen.